cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 from the specified archive, exiting recovery and starting as a primary.
 Subsequently, the operator will clone the requested number of standby instances from the primary.
-Cloud Native PostgreSQL supports parallel WAL fetching from the archive.
+CloudNativePG supports parallel WAL fetching from the archive.

 ### Point-In-Time Recovery (PITR) from a backup